Blue-Bumble/Hive-Mind/README.md

 # Hive-Mind 5.0.0

-**Blue-Bumble**
+**Made by Blue-Bumble**
 - This program is made for having your viewers take control over you wasd keys briefly to move you into random directions for a small brief ammount of time.
+Using TwitchAPI
 ## Python Version
 3.8.2
+**to install packages you can find the batch script to auto install it under script "pip packages.bat"
 ## How to install
 **!!
 Extract Hive-Mind folder to Desktop (Important! or it wont work unless you change it) !!**

 > **Making your first application for twtich**
 >